freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 400.1

+This is the last step.
 Run the script to see your final product :smile:

 #### HINTS